AlexIoannides/alexioannides/content/machine-learning-engineering/k8s-ml-ops.md

 docker build --tag alexioannides/test-ml-score-api py-flask-ml-score-api
 ```

 Where 'alexioannides' refers to the name of the DockerHub account that we will push the image to, once we have tested it.

+#### Testing

 To test that the image can be used to create a Docker container that functions as we expect it to use,

 ```bash
 docker run --rm --name test-api -p 5000:5000 -d alexioannides/test-ml-score-api